– Standard EPP Domain Lifecycle –

 Redemption – 30 days – Once deleted, the .CA enters a 30-day Redemption Grace Period.
 You can still renew your domain name and easyDNS does NOT charge a fee for .CA redemption domains.

-To Be Released [TBR] – up to one week – Once the Redemption Grace Period has passed and your .CA is not renewed, it is then added to the TBR list [To Be Released].
-CIRA posts a TBR list weekly and the domains are released on Wednesdays at 2PM Eastern.
-To see the weekly list, please visit http://tbr.cira.ca/
+Drop List / To Be Released (TBR) – 60 hours to one week – Once the Redemption Grace Period has passed and your .CA is not renewed, it is then added to the TBR list (To Be Released).
+CIRA posts a TBR list weekly and the domains are released on Wednesdays at 19:00 UTC (2PM Eastern Standard or 3PM Eastern Daylight Savings Time).
+To see the weekly list, please visit https://www.cira.ca/ca-domains/tbr

 Pending Delete – Domain names not claimed during a given TBR session are transferred to the registry for deletion.
 Domain names transferred from TBR to the registry enter a lifecycle stage referred to as Pending Delete which lasts for 24 hours.
-After this 24 hour period, the domain names are deleted in the registry and become available for re-registration.
+After this 24-hour period, the domain names are deleted from the registry and become available for re-registration.

-CIRA allows registration of .CA’s with French characters [for IDN’s – Internationalised Domain Name]. .CA’s with French characters sharing the same base are considered variants of each other and form an “administrative bundle”.
-Example, çira.ca and cirà.ca are variants of (cira.ca) and are part of an administrative bundle.
+CIRA allows registration of .CA’s with French characters (for IDN’s – Internationalised Domain Name). .CA’s with French characters sharing the same base are considered variants of each other and form an “administrative bundle”.
+For example, çira.ca and cirà.ca are variants of (cira.ca) and are part of an administrative bundle.
 Only one variant in the administrative bundle needs to be registered, all other unregistered variants will be reserved for the Registrant.
 Each variant must be registered and paid for separately using the same Registrar and Registrant and has its own life cycle.

 CIRA allows for many non-ASCII characters for IDN’s.
 The following characters are permitted: